marwan-nabil/democracy/readme.md

 `python manage.py runserver`

-# how to install the client
+# how to run the client
 ---

 1. cd into democracy_client